“The worship has ended; the service begins.”

 Since 2002 St. Brigid’s Pantry at our sister congregation of St. James, Long Branch, has been serving the greater Long Branch community.
 From its inception in 2002, our congregation has been an active supporter of the Pantry.
 Since 2007, they have tripled the number of family households that are served monthly during these difficult times.

 What began as a modest effort of collecting food (that was easily contained on two shelves in the janitor’s closet) has now become a full-fledged pantry stocked through food donations, bread donations, and monetary contributions as well as fresh and canned goods obtained from the local FoodBank of Monmouth and Ocean Counties.
-The Pantry is staffed by volunteers from Saint James’ and surrounding churches.
-Currently between 1,500 to 2,000 people are served each month.
-But what is even more astonishing is that the Pantry is open only 5 hours each week.
+The Pantry is staffed by volunteers from Saint James and surrounding churches.
+Between 1,500 to 2,000 people are served each month, but what is even more astonishing is that the Pantry is open only five hours each week.

 St. Brigid’s Pantry is a ministry of love and compassion.
 Our parishioners are encouraged to bring an item for the Pantry each time they come to worship.
 Our motto “Don’t come to church empty handed” applies to our children as well as our adults.
 The “Little Red Wagon” into which our children deposit their contributions makes it way to the altar every month with their heart-felt offerings.